alezubi/Zubillaga_Alejandro_DMS/README.md

 Download MySQL and MySQL command line.
 Follow the steps of SQL Database Creation.txt which is in sources.

 Open the zip for Zubillaga_Alejandro_DMS with IntelliJ IDEA or clone the repository.

+**GUI Integration**

+Go to file -> setting -> plugins -> JFormDesigner.
+This is used for the GUI Integration.

+**MySQL**

+Download MySQL Command Line and MySQL Community.
+After that follow the steps in the SQL Data Creation.txt.